 10:45 am – 12:15 pm :: Case Studies and Current Developments

 - Select market manipulation cases

 Megan Accordino, Manager, Analysis Group

-Megan Accordino is Manager at Analysis Group, where she has spent the past 8 ½ years, She specializes in applying microeconomic theory, econometrics, and statistical methods to complex antitrust, securities litigation, and energy markets and policy matters.
+Megan Accordino is Manager at Analysis Group, where she has been since 2015.
+She specializes in applying microeconomic theory, econometrics, and statistical methods to complex antitrust, securities litigation, and energy markets and policy matters.
 Her litigation and advisory experience includes analyzing market power in market-based rate authority applications and electric power mergers; allegations of market manipulation in natural gas and electric power markets, insider trading in equity markets, and fraudulent misrepresentations by bond issuers.
 In the field of energy economics, Dr. Accordino has authored articles on the impact of overlapping greenhouse gas emissions policies (published in The Energy Journal), market definition in electric power markets (published in the ABA Economics Committee Newsletter and The Electricity Journal), and the incentives for and detection of market manipulation.
 Prior to joining Analysis Group, Dr. Accordino worked as a statistical analyst and an energy analyst at other economics consulting firms.
 She earned her BA degree in economics and international studies from Case Western Reserve University, and M.Phil and Ph.D. in economics from the University of California, Los Angeles.

 Joe Cavicchi, Vice President, Analysis Group